marbl/MetagenomeScope/README.md

   process .db files on the client side.
 * The AsmViz viewer uses [Cytoscape.js](https://js.cytoscape.org/) to render graphs on the client side.
-    * Also, the toggling method used for the control panel of the AsmViz viewer was inspired by a similar toggling mechanism used in [this Cytoscape.js demo](http://js.cytoscape.org/demos/2ebdc40f1c2540de6cf0/).
+    * Also, the toggling protocol used for the control panel of the AsmViz viewer was inspired by a similar toggling mechanism used in [this Cytoscape.js demo](http://js.cytoscape.org/demos/2ebdc40f1c2540de6cf0/).
 * The AsmViz viewer uses [jQuery](https://jquery.com/) and [Bootstrap](http://getbootstrap.com/) for various stylistic and functional